-In addition to file-based encryption, Google Pixel smartphones also use metadata encryption.
+In addition to file-based encryption, the Pixel 3/3XL devices also utilize metadata encryption.
 With Metadata encryption, a single key present at boot time encrypts file system metadata that is not otherwise encrypted by FBE.
 This key is protected by Keymaster, which in turn is protected by Verified Boot.

-More information about File-Based Encryption and its related seat of features can be found here.
+Find out more about File-Based Encryption and its related seat of features here.